ShadowKnightMK4/OdinSearch/README.md

 3. Ease of getting started and extensibility.
 There's about 4 classes to become familiar with  if all you need is searching and dealing with output.

+## Progress (closer to being considered done)

+#3 IN PROGRESS.
+CSV Support.
+I'm planning to adding ability o pipe matches to an CVS file to let users open up in Excel or OpenOffice at a later date.
+Update as  as 12/3.
+This has made resonable progress.

-## TO DO Features
+## TO DO Features (to be moved to In progress as needed)

-#1 IN PROGRESS:   Container Support.
-I'm planning on adding to deal with searching thru container files such as zip files and check for matches also.

 #2 IN PROGRESS:  SQL Support.
 I'm planning on adding ability to pipe matches to an SQL file so at a later date, it can be opened in software of the developer's choice.
 This is going to take come time.

-#3 IN PROGRESS.
-CSV Support.
-I'm planning to adding ability o pipe matches to an CVS file to let users open up in Excel or OpenOffice at a later date.
+Update as

+## Tabled Features (may come back later)

+#1 Tabled for now :   Container Support.
+I'm planning on adding to deal with searching thru container files such as zip files and check for matches also.
+The main reseach is integration of apparent search speed penalties.

 ## Example Code
 ```